Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Trump campaigned in North Carolina on November 4.

-Mr Trump was indicted on four charges in the 2020 election interference case, which was heard in federal court in Washington DC.
-The case became complicated after the US Supreme Court ruled in July that a former president was immune from criminal prosecution for official actions while in office.
+Mr. Trump was indicted on four charges in the 2020 election interference case, which was tried in federal court in Washington, DC.
+The case became complicated after the US Supreme Court ruled in July that a former president is immune from criminal prosecution for official actions while in office.

-Without the prosecutors’ new motion, Trump’s side will have to respond by November 21 to Smith’s argument that the case can continue despite the Supreme Court’s ruling.
+Without the prosecutor's new request, Mr. Trump's side will have to respond by November 21 to Mr. Smith's argument that the case can continue despite the Supreme Court's ruling.

-Prosecutor Smith said he would submit a report on the status of the case and next steps to the court by December 2.
+Prosecutor Smith said he would send a report on the status of the case and next steps to the court by December 2.

 Trump's victory

 The suspension of the case is a legal victory for Mr. Trump, who has so far pleaded not guilty.
 Without the prosecutor's move, Mr. Trump is likely to put pressure on the Justice Department to suspend his cases after taking office, according to US media.
-He previously declared that he would fire Mr. Jack Smith "in two seconds" after returning to the White House.
+Previously, he declared that he would fire Mr. Jack Smith "in 2 seconds" after returning to the White House.

 This week, sources familiar with the matter told Reuters that the Justice Department is discussing putting Trump's cases on hold as he prepares to take office.